Pinjasaur/Pinjasaur/README.md

 - 💬 Ask me about bikes, coffee, and Oxford commas.
 - 📫 How to reach me: p@uly.io
 - 😄 Pronouns: he/him/his
-- ⚡ Fun fact: I've only owned manual transmission vehicles.
-It's really only impressive in the USA.
+- ⚡ Fun fact: I can (& do) drive a manual.
+It's less impressive outside the USA.

 <!--
 **Pinjasaur/Pinjasaur** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.